redisson/redisson/docs/data-and-services/services.md

 RLiveObjectService service = redisson.getLiveObjectService();
 MyLiveObject myObject = new MyLiveObject();
 myObject1.setId("1");
-// current state of myObject is now persisted and attached to Redis myObject = service.persist(myObject);
+// current state of myObject is now persisted and attached to Redis or Valkey myObject = service.persist(myObject);

 MyLiveObject myObject = new MyLiveObject("1");
-// current state of myObject is now cleared and attached to Redis myObject = service.attach(myObject);
+// current state of myObject is now cleared and attached to Redis or Valkey myObject = service.attach(myObject);

 MyLiveObject myObject = new MyLiveObject();